[Moderate revision–posted 10/18/18 (replaces 8/8/17 edition)]

 a.
 Student Union

 Priority for use of space in the Student Union is given to programs and activities that are conducted by the various departments within the Office of the VPAF/CFO.
 Secondary priority is given to registered student organizations and university departments.
 Requests for the use of the Student Union must be made in the Student Union & Activities Office room 203.
+The Student Union shall establish a procedure and contract for use of the Student Union by off-campus groups.

 b.
 Academic Buildings